-The Young Peoples' societies of the Salt Lake Evangelical churches held a weil attended temperance meeting yesterday afternoon, in the First Congregational church, Seey, Mumford of the Salt Lake Christian union told how 400 members of the young people's sociaties were backing up the move-ment to abolish the saloon, and said a local option bill would be presented to the next legislature.
-Rev. L. S. Bower-man of the Immanuel Baptist church said. said: "The question of the anti-saloon said: "The question of the anti-saloon movement is a vast one.
+The Young Peoples' societies of the Salt Lake Evangelical churches held a well attended temperance meeting yesterday afternoon, in the First Congregational church, Secy.
+Mumford of the Salt Lake Christian union told how 400 members of the young people's societies were backing up the move-ment to abolish the soloon, and said a local option bill would be presented to the next legislature.
+Rev. L. S. Bower-man of the Immanuel Baptist church said: "The question of the anti-saloor said: "The question of the anti-saloon movement is a vast one.
 All kinds of experiments have been tried in past years to cope with the evil.
-No license, high license, the dispensary and state prohibition have all been tried but nore of those methods accomplished all that was desired.
+No license, high license, the dispensary and state prohibition have all been tried, but note, of those methods accomplished all that was desired.
 The local option-movement is one of larger scope and has been found to be more successful.
-Fifteen hundred saloons have been whyed out in Illinois alone in the past few months by local option.
+Fifteen hundred saloons have been wiped out in Illinois alone in the past few months by local option.
 The best way of attending temperance is by a great system of educating the people up to its benefits and advantages.
-"Unless the moral sentiment of a community is back of local option, such bgistation would not have the desired effect and would be practically nil.
-Big cities such as Chicago, New York or Boston are not ripe for temperance, but Salt Lake is, The temperance movement here, if properly conducted and vigorously pushed, will be crowned with success.
+"Unless the moral sentiment of a community is back of local option, such bgsislation would not have the desired effect and would be practically nil.
+Big cities such as Chicago, New York or Boston are not ripe for temperance, but Sit Lake is.
+"De temperance,

+Big cities such as Chicago, New York or Boston are not ripe for temperance, but Salt Lake is.
+The temperance movement here, if properly conducted and vigorously pushed, will be crowned with success.
 I hope to see the day when there will be national prohibition in the United States.
-I hope to 'see the time when that curse of humanity, the saloon, is wheed off the face of this great country.
-We stand committed to no party or no candidate in this temperance. the saloon, is when on the face of this great country.
+I hope to see the time when that curse of humanity, the salean is wined off the face of this the time when that curse of humanity, the saloon, is wiped off the face of this great country.
 We stand committed to no party or no candidate in this temperance movement in Salt Lake, but we will commit ourselves to the man who has the moral backbone to fight the saloon and fight it to the end."

-Rev. P. A. Simpkin of the Phillips church said: "This temperance has neither politi-
+Rev. P. A. Simpkin of the Phillips church said:

-This temperates has neither point-cal nor religious significance.
-It is a movement for the whole people, for their betterment and their uplift, and is and ought to be above partisan poll-tion.
-It is the attempt to solve the their betterment and their uplift, and is and ought to be above partisan poli-tics.
-It is the attempt to solve the great moral question which enters into our public life.
+Rev. P. A. Simpkin of the Phillips church said: "This temperance has neither politi-cal nor religious significance.
+It is a movement for the whole people, for their betterment and their uplift, and is and ought to be above partisan poli-tics.
+It is the attempt to solve the great moral question which énters into our public life.
 There is no use of en-acting legislation behind which there is no sentiment.
 Morals can be regulat-ed by laws, but they cannot be legis-lated into the people.
-The sentiment of every right-living and good-thinking man ought to be behind the temperance movement, and they ought to indorse the values gained by advanced temper-ance legislation.
-The big brewers of the country have given their assent to the betterment of the liquor business.
-They acknowledged recently that part of the saloon business had fallen into the hands of unscrupulous men, men with-out morals.
+The sentiment of every right-living and good-thinking man ought to be behind the temperance movement, and they ought to inforse the values gained by advanced temper-ance legislation.
+The big brewers of the country have given their assent to the saloon business had fallen into the hands of unscrupulous men, men with-out morals.
 They have expressed their desire to weed those men out of the business, We think the best way is to abolish the saloon evil entirely.
-"We believe that we can achieve leg-islation that will solve the saloon evil here.
-We think that dens and dives and low saloons-and there is no ques-tion but that they exist-can be erad-loated.
-The temperance movement here, if successful, will be the salvare
+"We helive that we can achieve leg-